 Industrial product demand - growth indexed to 1990

 This growing product demand trend is expected to continue as more of the world’s people advance to the middle class and gain access to products essential for modern living.
 Addressing CO2 emissions coming from the energy use in industry will be key.
-Switching to lower-carbon fuels, such as natural gas and hydrogen, electrification and CCS will be crucial.
+Switching to lower-carbon fuels such as natural gas and hydrogen will be crucial, as will growing use of electrification and CCS.

-- ALUMINUM is used in power grids and construction as well as in the making of vehicles.
+- Aluminum is used in power grids, construction and vehicles.

 Heavy industry transitions toward cleaner fuels

 - The industrial sector provides more than a billion jobs for people who work to feed, clothe, shelter and improve the lives of people around the world.